-Words defy how to explain the perfect waterfall…perfection, serene ambiance, tranquil…and so forth.
-For many of us, summer time is is the perfect time to kick back and relax, whilst for others it spells p-a-r-t-y time.
-For the rest of us, summer is adventure time and what’s a good adventure without discovering Africa’s beautiful falls.
-This is a perfect holiday plan if you’re planning on making the journey around Africa solo or even with family.
-In view of that, today we bring you 7 African Waterfalls to visit this summer that will make your summer holiday your most memorable yet!
+Words defy how to explain the perfect waterfall… Perfection, ambience, tranquil… For many of us summer is the time to kick back and relax, for others summer time is party time: For the latter discovering Africa’s beautiful falls is a good way to go when you plan on making the journey solo or with family.
+We bring you a couple of great waterfalls to make this summer your most memorable yet!!!

 This notable waterfall is a breathtaking sight for sore eyes, located on the Zambezi River, it forms the border between Zambia and Zimbabwe, today Victoria Falls attracts tourists from all around the world.
 The Kololo tribe that inhabited in the area describe the falls as ‘The Smoke that Thunders’ which translates to ‘Mosi-oa-Tunya’ in their local dialect.

 This is the largest of all Uganda’s national parks, spanning over about 4000 sq.km, it is renowned for its beauty and of course the waterfall which has attracted more and more tourists to the park.
 The number of tourists to Murchison Falls has more than doubled from 2006 to 2010!
 Its plentitude of flora and fauna of over 400 species is more than enough to cause tourists to marvel.
 The Murchison Falls is the perfect icing to the on cake for this national park – an interesting proposition is to go up the trail to the top of the falls or paying a visit to the bat caves!